 When a student's misconduct is of minor nature that does not jeopardize the safety or welfare of others or the operation of the bus, the bus driver talks to the student about inappropriate behavior.
-The driver may make contact with the parents at the time to discuss the problem.
+The driver may contact the parents at the time to discuss the problem.
 Elementary students, at the discretion of the Building Administrator and Transportation Supervisor, may have the opportunity to reduce the report number when followed by extended periods of acceptable behavior on the bus.
 When repeated verbal warnings and driver contact with parents fail to correct the misbehavior, the following written action occurs:

-- 1st Report: Constitutes a warning; student conference with Building Administrator or Transportation Supervisor. - 2nd Report: 1-day bus suspension.
-Student conference with Building Administrator or Bus Transportation Supervisor.
-Parents can request to attend. - 3rd Report: 3-day bus suspension.
+1st Report: Constitutes a warning; student conference with the Transportation Supervisor.

+$\underline{2^{\text{nd}} \text{ Report}}$ : 1-day bus suspension.
+Student conference with Bus Transportation Supervisor.
+Parents can request to attend the conference.

+3rd Report: 3-day bus suspension.
 Parents will be notified by mail/telephone call.
 They must schedule a conference with the Building Administrator, Transportation Supervisor and bus driver.
 Time allowed for parents to receive the mail and call for an appointment is 5 days from the mailing date of the notice.
-If parents fail to respond, the student will serve the 3-day suspension. - 4th Report: 10-day suspension.
+If parents fail to respond, the student will serve the 3-day suspension.

+4th Report: 10-day suspension.
 Shows chronic misbehavior.
 Parents will be notified by mail/telephone call of a scheduled conference.
-Time allowed for parent to receive the mail and call for the scheduled appointment is 5 days from the mailing date of the notice.
-If parents fail to respond, the student will serve the 10-day suspension. - 5th Report: 30-day suspension.
+They must schedule a conference with the Building Administrator, Transportation Supervisor and bus driver.
+Time allowed for parents to receive the mail and call for the scheduled appointment is 5 days from the mailing date of the notice.
+If parents fail to respond, the student will serve the 10-day suspension.

+5th Report: 30-day suspension.
 Shows chronic misbehavior.
-Student will be suspended from the bus immediately upon notification of parent.
-Conference to be arranged by parent. - 6th Report: Suspension of bus riding privileges for remainder of the school year.
+Students will be suspended from the bus immediately upon notification of the parent.
+Conference to be arranged by the parent.

+6th Report: Suspension of bus riding privileges for the remainder of the school year.